Getting Started

 you'll need to type something like this:

-So please remember that if your shell says it cannot find
+So please remember that if your shell says it cannot find fhirbase

 command, most likely fhirbase